abpai/threaded/docs/CLI.md

 # CLI Architecture

-Threaded includes a Bun-based CLI tool for opening local files directly in the web application.
+Threaded includes a Node.js-based CLI tool for opening local files directly in the web application.
 It handles file parsing, session creation, and browser opening.

 ## Overview